 CAO La Traviata

 Looks

-The CAO La Traviata is indeed a very classic looking cigar.
+The CAO La Traviata is indeed a very classic-looking cigar.
 From the band down to the wrapper.
 The band has a classic Cuban look to it.
 Full of gold trimming and coloring it definitely catches your eye.
 However, I love how CAO has a range in their packaging from over the top, to this nice subtle design.
 I love the maroon striping on the top and bottom of the band.
 Maroon is one of my favorite colors I think it goes well with the ‘glittery’ colors like gold and silver.
 The CAO logo is in the top maroon striping on the band.
-La Traviata is written across the middle of the band it a nice bold font face.
+La Traviata is written across the middle of the band in a nice bold font face.
 There are some interesting medallions with small paintings around the center of the band as well.
 They’re too small to really see what they are though.
 If anyone knows, please weigh in down below in the comments!

+CAO La Traviata